HKasie/Credit-Risk-Project/README.md

 Each person is classified as good or bad (CLASS attribute) credit risk according to the set of attributes.
 # Task
 - Data preparation and Data exploration - normalisation and standardization of dataset
-- Identify the three most significant data features which drive the credit risk
 - Model the credit risk using Logistic Regression, Random forest, SVM etc
 - Model validation and evaluation using fi-score as the dataset is imbalanced.
 - perform prediction with a known data class